TylerTemp/SaintsField/README.md

     *   Supports both `UI Toolkit` and `IMGUI`.
     *   When using `UI Toolkit`, it'll try to fix the old style field, change the label behavior like UI Toolkit.
 (This fix does not work if the fallback drawer is a pure `IMGUI` drawer)

-Please note, any `Editor` is not compatible with each other (unless you manually apply it to only some classes).
-Which means, `OdinInspector`, `NaughtyAttributes`, `MarkupAttributes`, `SaintsEditor` can not be used together.
+Please note, any `Editor` level component can not work together with each other (it will not cause trouble, but only one will actually work).
+Which means, `OdinInspector`, `NaughtyAttributes`, `MarkupAttributes`, `SaintsEditor` can not work together.

 If you are interested, here is how to use it.